 “Canals aren’t the only place with prime spawning conditions,” Grigsby said.
-Marinas, which are more plentiful on lakes, reservoirs and rivers nationwide, offer the same benefits.
-That’s a fact not lost on him when he’s searching for spawners.
+Marinas offer the same benefits, which are more plentiful on lakes, reservoirs, and rivers nationwide.
+That’s not lost on him when he’s searching for spawners.
 “They’re my first place [to fish in spring],” he said.

 What they offer

 Grigsby said marinas meet all those needs.
-Located in the back of bays and canals, or surrounded by docks and sometimes break walls, their waters don’t easily mix with the main lake.
+Located in the back of bays and canals or surrounded by docks and sometimes break walls, their waters don’t easily mix with the main lake.
 “Out on the main lake, you have wind,” he said.
-“The best thing is a marina, canal, basin — anything that is protected can heat up fast.
+“The best thing is a marina, canal, basin — anything protected can heat up fast.
 That’s especially attractive to early spawners”, he said.

 Grigsby heads to the back of the marina first.
-There, where water meets land, is the most likely spot to find a spawning bank.
-He’ll even look behind docks, especially floaters that are secured with cables and accessed by walkways.
+Where water meets land is the most likely spot to find a spawning bank.
+He’ll even look behind docks, especially floaters secured with cables and accessed by walkways.
 “Sometimes I have to pull in the [boat] slips and look over the other side,” he said.
 “Any way I can get to the shallower side.”

 Tackle to use

-Grigsby said marina bass can be caught on the same lures used for spawning bass everywhere.
-When he won the Elite Series tournament on the Harris Chain, he fished an array of time-tested soft-plastic lures, including creature baits and ring worms, in several colors.
+Grigsby said marina bass can be caught everywhere on the same lures used for spawning.
+When he won the Elite Series tournament on the Harris Chain, he fished an array of time-tested soft-plastic lures in several colors, including creature baits and ringworms.
 He does throw a relatively new one at marina bass that have yet to bed.
 And that’s a small swimbait.

 Take careful aim

-And, not only do you have to slide your bait between objects, but you may not have much room to fish it once it’s on target.
-That’s especially true when you find a bass bedding on a cross beam, which in most cases is a few inches wide.
+And not only do you have to slide your bait between objects, but you may not have much room to fish it once it’s on target.
+That’s especially true when you find a bass bedding on a cross beam that is a few inches wide in most cases.
 “You have to be good,” Grigsby said.

-One way to improve casting accuracy is by using a spinning rod, which have fallen out of favor as a sight-fishing tool in recent years.
+One way to improve casting accuracy is by using a spinning rod, which has fallen out of favor as a sight-fishing tool in recent years.
 There was a time that their light line and finesse offerings, such as tubes, ruled the technique.
 Even Grigsby was known to whip one around.
 Today, most anglers grab a heavy action casting rod strung with braided line that’s tied to a bulky bait.
-To them, sight fishing is more tormenting a bass into striking than encouraging it.
+To them, sight fishing torment a bass into striking rather than encouraging it.

 While heavier tackle will get you bites from spawning bass, spinning rods make it easier to skip lures under docks and mooring lines or to the back of occupied boat slips.
-Without the spool control worries that come with casting reels, you can concentrate on your casts.
+You can concentrate on your casts without the spool control worries that come with casting reels.
 The key is timing your lure’s first skip, not how much force you put into your rod.
 Gently skipped lures travel truer and farther.